garytkchan/leetcode-task-tracker/README.md

 # leetcode-task-tracker
 This is a full stack web app that helps students to track their progress when practicing leetcode questions.

-## Technogies applied for this project
+## Technogies applied to this project

 ### Backend: